Raised bed gardening is a popular method that uses soil beds that are raised above the ground and framed by either rocks, wood or concrete.

 What is Raised Bed Gardening?

-From the name itself, it simply planting plants or vegetable to a raised plot of land.
+From the name itself, it simply planting plants or vegetables to a raised plot of land.
 The soil is formed in beds and the raised bed garden can be designed in any shape or length.

 The width of plots for the raised bed garden is usually at around three to four feet.